LICENSED CLINICAL SOCIAL WORKER

 Hi!
 I’m Megan!

-I’ve also learned I’m a bit like an orchid– in the wrong conditions, I languish (I’m looking at you traffic & messy spaces) but in the right conditions, I thrive (shout out soft lighting, peaceful sounds, & real friendships).
-Through my own therapy, I learned to embrace my sensitivity and create a life I am passionate about.
+I’ve also learned I’m a bit like an orchid– in the wrong conditions, I languish (I’m looking at you traffic & messy spaces) but in the right conditions, I thrive.
+Through my own therapy, I’ve learned to embrace my sensitivity and create a life I’m passionate about.

 My story